Skip to content

 3. Identify your top-performing social media content

-It’s time to audit your your social media content.
-For each social profile, list your top five posts.
-Then, copy the post links into your social media audit template so you can easily review them later.
+Now that you know all your social media accounts are in tip-top shape, it’s time to audit your social media content.
+For each social profile, list your five top-performing posts (Pro tip: include links to each post so you can easily review them later.)

 Look through your top posts for patterns.
 Then, ask yourself: